 Mountain View enjoys an average of 106 days of clear skies each year.
 Daytime temperatures are moderate, often in the fifties and sixties in the winter and the seventies and eighties in the summertime.

 Shoreline at Mountain View features 750-acres of regional recreation and wildlife open space and is home to a wildlife sanctuary that contains rare migratory birds.
 A network of trails, bridges and roadways weave through Shoreline Park for pedestrians, joggers, and bicyclists to enjoy.
 The area also offers a stunning eighteen-hole championship-level golf course with a full functioning clubhouse; Shoreline Amphitheatre that holds up to 25,000 people for musical performances, private functions and corporate events; and Shoreline Lake for kayaking and sailing, as well as a lakeside café with a full service restaurant.

 Located at the entrance to the North Bayshore Business District on Shoreline Boulevard, is the Computer History Museum.
 The museum features fascinating exhibits about computer history, related technologies, and their relevance in modern life.
 Children and adults love to explore the interactive installations while discovering history they thought they knew.

 Downtown Mountain View is a pedestrian-orientated destination point, offering cuisines for every taste, as well as specialty shops, bookstores, coffeehouses, and sidewalk cafes.
-With lots of great parking, year round events such as the Farmer’s Market, the Arts and Wine Festival, the A La Carte & Art, and the City’s summer concert series provide a lively, fun and friendly environment.
+With lots of great parking, year-round events such as the Farmer’s Market, the Mountain View Art and Wine Festival, and the City’s summer concert series provide a lively, fun and friendly environment.